Skip to main content

 The code is organized into divisions and parts, each covering a different aspect of construction.
 For a typical residential build, the most relevant areas are:

-- Fire safety.
+• Fire safety.
 How the building is designed to contain a fire, give occupants time to escape, and allow emergency responders to do their job.
-This covers everything from smoke alarms to fire separations between suites to the fire rating of certain wall assemblies.
+Requirements cover smoke alarms, fire separations between suites, and the fire ratings of wall assemblies.

 The BC Energy Step Code: Worth Knowing About